Reset lost or forgotten iPhone or iPad backup password

 Important note: this will disable encryption for future backups, but will not let you browse or restore existing backups which are already encrypted.
 Also, don't forget to set a new backup encryption password before you back up again, with iMazing or iTunes.

-2. Otherwise, try to guess the correct backup password.
+Try to guess the correct backup password

 When you set a backup password for your device, that password is stored on the device itself.
 If you use a Mac, the system's keychain can save the password (if you've checked Remember this Password when entering it), but on Windows, there is no such option.
 (See Step 4 to learn how to save the password with iMazing).